-- Surface areas on or adjacent to the unit may be hot enough to cause burns. - NEVER touch oven heating elements, areas near elements, or interior surfaces of oven. - Heating elements may be hot even though they are dark in color.
-Areas near elements and interior surfaces of an oven may become hot enough to cause burns. - During and after use, DO NOT touch or let clothing or other flammable material contact surface of unit or areas near unit, heating elements, or interior surfaces of oven until they have had sufficient time to cool. - DO NOT COOK ON BROKEN COOKING SURFACE If cooking surface should break, cleaning solutions and spillovers may penetrate the broken cooking surface and create a risk of electric shock.
-Contact a qualified technician immediately.
+- NEVER touch oven heating elements, areas near elements, or interior surfaces of oven. - Heating elements may be hot even though they are dark in color.
+Areas near elements and interior surfaces of an oven may become hot enough to cause burns. - During and after use, DO NOT touch or let clothing or other flammable materials contact heating elements, areas near elements, or interior surfaces of oven until they have had sufficient time to cool.